liuchengxu/vista.vim/README.md

 ## Usage

-The following instructions are not complete, please see help via `:help vista` for more detailed usage.
+:warning: The following instructions are not complete, **please see the help via `:help vista` for more detailed usage**.

 ### Commands